Breadcrumb

 Headshot of Mark Gilbert

-Immunotherapy is an important area of research in neuro-oncology because of its potential to be an effective treatment for brain tumors.
-Research shows it can improve outcomes for many cancers, but for brain tumors more research is needed on the unique nature of the immune response in the brain and the characteristics of brain tumor patients that may contribute to treatment response.
+Immunotherapy is an important area of research in neuro-oncology, because it has the potential to be an effective treatment for brain tumors.
+Research shows it can improve outcomes for many cancers, but more research is needed on the unique nature of the immune response in the brain—and why only certain brain tumor patients respond to treatment.

-“The research goals of the Translational Immunology Program are to create clinical studies that include a strong laboratory component to better understand why some patients respond to treatment and others do not,” says Dr. Gilbert.
-“We are also looking at the effects of other treatments on immune response and finding ways to either avoid these treatments or reverse their negative effects.”
+“The research goals of the Translational Immunology Research Program are to create clinical studies that include a strong laboratory component to better understand why some patients respond to treatment and others do not,” Dr. Gilbert says.
+“We are also looking at the effects of other treatments on the immune response and finding ways to either avoid these treatments or reverse their negative effects.”

 Dr. Gilbert received his medical degree from Johns Hopkins University and completed residencies in internal medicine, neurology, and a neuro-oncology fellowship.
 Over the course of his 35-year career, Dr. Gilbert has been an integral part of various national and international clinical trial initiatives.
 His robust research program includes a multidisciplinary team of clinicians and scientists who aim to improve treatments and patient outcomes.